-All rooms and residences can accommodate baby cots and extra beds.
-Most suitable for families are the Master Room 130s, which have 2 queensize beds each; they're located near the Cove Pool and can interconnect with Master Room 150s to form large, private spaces for up to 6.
-Kids under 2 stay for free
+All rooms and villas (except the Pool Villa) can accommodate baby cots and extra beds.
+Most suitable for families are Junior Suites and Duplex Pool Villas, which have 2 double beds each.
+A Master Suite can connect with a Junior Suite on request to form a large, private space for up to 6.
+Kids under 2 stay for free.

 Babysitters can be booked for a small fee

-Kumbuk and the De Mauny Dining Pavilion have kids’ menus, and the in-room dining option also suits families particularly well.
-The butlers can serve meals, snacks and drinks at any time of the day
+The Ocean Terrace has a kids’ menu, and the in-room dining option also suits families particularly well.
+Meals, snacks and drinks can be served at any time of the day.